-- AF-assist does not function in the < > and < < > modes. - AF-assist does not unction in the first about 4 meters / 13.2 feet.
+- AF-assist does not function in the < > and < < > modes. - .
 The AF-assist light is effective up to about 4 meters / 13.2 feet. - In a Creative Zone mode, press the flash button to pop up the flash.
 The AF-assist light will then turn on when necessary. - Even while an external EOS-dedicated Speedlite is attached to the camera, the camera's built-in AF-assist light will still function. - The AF-assist light works in Basic Zone and Creative Zone modes.